bwly/DragonBoatLineup/README.md

 # DragonBoatLineup
-A tool that generates the lineup for a dragon boat event
+A tool to help you generate the lineup for a dragon boat event